 Unfortunately I didn't have any red apples, which would have been nice because I could have left on the peel and had flecks of red, green and orange.
 This loaf is made with Granny Smith, so it has green flecks, plus orange from the carrot.

-Also, it’s worth seeking out a pair of small 8×4 inch size pan.
-That size is harder to find these days, but Amazon and Walmart.com do have them.
-They usually come in pairs and aren’t very expensive, but they make small yet nicely shaped loaves
+And finally, it's worth seeking out a pair of small 8x4 inch size pan.
+That size is harder to find these days, as most sizes are at least 8 ½ by 4 ½ inch.
+That doesn't sound like much of a difference, but it is.
+The 8x4 inch pans that I like usually come in pairs and aren't very expensive, but they make small yet nicely shaped loaves

 Zucchini, Apple Carrot Bread